Lead Foundation Services and SupportLead Services Overview

 We believe children learn best through play and within naturally occurring day-to-day activities.
 Using an “I do, we do, you do” model for learning, we work through the stages of skill development together with children, families, and community partners.

 Depending on the needs of the child and family, as well as upon the type of program, support may be provided at home, in the family’s chosen Early Childhood Services (ECS) program (e.g., community preschool, daycare or kindergarten), and/or in the community.
-Together, we develop strong, flexible programs that may include a combination of the following:
+Together, with our Teams, we will develop strong, flexible programs that may include a combination of the following:

 • Individual child and family sessions

-• Collaborative coaching and consultation with parents and/or ECS staff
+• Collaborative coaching and consultation with parents/guardians and/or ECS staff

-• Caregiver learning opportunities (e.g., Family Oriented Program Sessions, parent workshops)
+• Caregiver learning opportunities (e.g., parent or ECS staff workshops)

 Lead Foundation - Children Playing Musical InstrumentsAlberta Education Programs